sjcockell/mmb8052/practicals/practical_03/practical_03_old.md

 Version control, and Git, can get very complicated.
 We are going to introduce the basics of a very linear version management process to try and avoid getting lost in the weeds, but do be aware that we are only scratching the surface.

-`git` functions via the provision of _verbs_ which inform the program of the action to take.
+Like `conda`, `git` functions via the provision of _verbs_ which inform the program of the action to take.
 We are going to look at a few of these verbs to get an idea of how `git` works.

 ### Config